 But why have adoption at all?
 What is wrong with fostering?
 Then mistakes can be put right later.

-In this case the Court of Appeal decided that a Judge was wrong to agree that long term fostering would best meet the child’s needs.
+In the case of Re V the Court of Appeal decided that a Judge was wrong to agree that long term fostering would best meet the child’s needs.
 The Court of Appeal set out the key differences between the adoption and long term fostering.

 Critics of the current system further ask why there needs to be adoption at all, why can’t children go into foster care so they can return to their parents if it is later found that they shouldn’t have been removed from home in the first place or if the parents can make changes to the way they parent?